We first published this story in February of 2018. Façade remains one of a kind today.

 Thankfully, Stern and Mateas are totally fine with Façade's newfound reputation.
 They created a playpen—a microscopic universe where things go wrong over and over again—and they knew full well that the internet was going to try to see the boundaries.

 "It's a wonderful surprise that Façade has been such a good fit for streamers, but it makes sense, for a couple of reasons," they say.
 "Façade's open-ended language interface allows players to say anything they want, so players with comedy and improv dialog skills can show off their talent directly in the game, and make forward story progress.
 Dramatically Grace and Trip 'play it straight' so to speak, doing their best to support and work with the player's antics, allowing the player to play the role of the wacky insane friend, which is entertaining to watch."

 A lot of those Façade videos are super funny.
-It's hilarious to watch Tripp and Grace struggle to parse the inane barrages of their guests, while still trying to keep things in line with the overarching narrative.
-But honestly, if you watch enough of those missives, you'll feel disappointed that the rest of the industry has yet to try something this crazy again.
+It's hilarious to watch Trip and Grace struggle to parse the inane barrages of their guests, while still trying to keep things in line with the overarching narrative.
+But honestly, if you watch enough, you'll feel disappointed that the rest of the industry has yet to try something this crazy again.

-Façade is a 13-year-old game, and I can't think of a company since that's really allowed us interact with their AI on our own terms—with no safeguards or restrictions protecting us from mayhem.
-Sure, I can understand why Bioware might prefer a design where their players can't intrude on a key story beat by announcing a bowel movement, but there's a vast opportunity in character AI still left unexplored.
+Façade is an old game, but I can't think of one since that's really allowed us interact with their AI on our own terms—with no safeguards or restrictions protecting us from mayhem.
+Sure, I can understand why BioWare might prefer a design where their players can't intrude on a key story beat by announcing a bowel movement, but there's a vast opportunity in character AI still left unexplored.